-The big toe stretch is designed to ensure that the range of motion in the big toe is preserved.
-It also helps to relieve pain in the toes associated with the use of tight shoes.
-To do this exercise:
+The big toe stretch ensures the mobility of the big toe is preserved while also preventing pain in the toe.
+To perform this exercise correctly:

 - Sit up straight in a chair, cross your leg placing the left foot on the right thigh.

-- Holding for 5 seconds to allow for stretch, repeat this 10 times before changing the other foot
+- Holding for 5 seconds to allow for stretch, repeat this 10 times before changing the other foot.

 Strengthening Exercises for Plantar Fasciitis

-These are necessary to complete the rehabilitation and help by improving the strength and power of the muscles.
-Strengthening exercise alleviates pain, improving joint movement and muscle flexibility.
-Examples are the towel curl exercise and the calf raises
+These are necessary to complete rehabilitation and help to improve the strength and power of the muscles.
+Strengthening exercises alleviate pain, improving joint movement and muscle flexibility.

 The Towel Curl Exercise

 This is an essential strengthening exercise for the intrinsic muscles of the foot and arches.
-To perform this exercise correctly, follow the steps below:
+To perform this exercise correctly:

 - In a sitting position, place your feet on a towel on the floor in front of you.

-- Curl your toes and try to scrunch up the towel.
+- Curl your toes and try to scrunch up the towel backward.

 - After completing 10 curls, try extending your toes to push the scrunched towel forwards.
-This way, the extensor muscles of the toes are worked as well.
+This will incorporate the extensor muscles of the toes as well.

-- Perform 10 repetitions, both of curling in and out, 3 times a day and 5 times per week.
+- Perform 10 repetitions, both of curling in and out, 3 times per day.

-These are good for plantar fasciitis as they increase the strength of your calf muscles along with the muscles of your feet and ankle.
-It is extremely helpful in recovery from plantar fasciitis.
-To perform this exercise correctly,
+This exercise increases the strength of the ankle complex and arch.
+It's extremely helpful in recovery from plantar fasciitis.
+To perform this exercise correctly:

-- Perform 10 repetitions 3 times a day and 5 times per week
+- Perform 10 repetitions, 3 times per day.

 Isotonic Exercises for Plantar Fasciitis